 sudo dscacheutil -flushcache

-Many current Linux distributions do not utilize a local DNS resolver cache like Windows and Mac OS X. If you do not know whether your Linux installation is utilizing local DNS caching, please see the website for your Linux distribution and look for information regarding default included software.
+Many current Linux distributions do not utilize a local DNS resolver cache like Windows and macOS.
+If you do not know whether your Linux installation is utilizing local DNS caching, please see the website for your Linux distribution and look for information regarding included default software.

-- One of the most commonly used DNS caching Linux applications is NSCD (Name Service Caching Daemon).
-If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favorite terminal/shell application:
+Previously, one of the most commonly used Linux applications for DNS caching was Name Service Caching Daemon (NSCD).
+If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favorite terminal or bash shell application.

-- To clear local DNS cache for current user:
+Use this command to clear the local DNS cache for the current user.

 nscd -i hosts

-- To clear local DNS cache for all users:
+This command clears the local DNS cache for all users.

 nscd -I hosts

-- Some Ubuntu and Debian-derived distributions can flush the cache with:
+Some Ubuntu and Debian-derived distributions flush the cache with this command.

 sudo service dns-clean restart